Morea expedition: Botany and Zoology

-Jean Baptiste Bory de Saint-Vincent led the Morea scientific expedition, and made detailed botanical observations.The botanic plates are also found in the Atlas (1835): Relation (Cartes & Vues de Paysages), Géologie (Coupes & Roches), Zoologie (Vertébrés & Invertébrés), Botanique.
+Jean Baptiste Bory de Saint-Vincent led the Morea scientific expedition, and made detailed botanical observations.
 He gathered a multitude of specimens: Flore de Morée (1832) lists 1,550 plants, of which 33 were orchids and 91 were grasses (just 42 species had not yet been described); Nouvelle Flore du Péloponnèse et des Cyclades (1838) described 1,821 species.
 In Morea, Bory de Saint-Vincent limited himself to collecting only the plants.
 He proceeded to their classification, identification and description upon his return to the Museum d'Histoire Naturelle de Paris.
 He was then helped, not by his collaborators from Greece, but by the eminent botanists of his time, Louis Athanase Chaubard, Jean-Baptiste Fauché and Adolphe-Théodore Brongniart.
 Similarly, the well-known naturalists Étienne and his son Isidore Geoffroy Saint-Hilaire helped him to write and edit the expedition's scientific works, under the supervision of Georges Cuvier at the institute.
 As the gathering process went along, they sent the plants, as well as birds and fish, to France.

 In zoological matters, relatively few new species were described.
 However, the Morea expedition identified for the first time the species of jackal, Canis aureus, or golden jackal, that populates the region.
 Although earlier travel narratives had mentioned its presence, these were not considered trustworthy.
 Moreover, the subspecies described by the Morea Expedition was endemic to the region: Bory de Saint-Vincent gave it the name of the Morea (Canis aureus moreoticus) and brought back to the Museum of Natural History in Paris some pelts and a skull.

 Bory was accompanied during his explorations of the Peloponnese by the zoologists Gabriel Bibron, Sextius Delaunay and Antoine Vincent Pector, by the entomologist Gaspard-Auguste Brullé, by the conchologist, malacologist and geologist Gérard Paul Deshayes, by the geologists Pierre Théodore Virlet d’Aoust and Émile Puillon Boblaye, and by the botanist specialist of cryptogams, lichens, fungi and algae, Louis Despreaux Saint-Sauveur.
 The painter Prosper Baccuet, also accompanying Bory, made illustrations of the landscapes visited that were published in Bory's Relation de l'Expédition scientifique de Morée (1836) and Atlas (1835).